SESYNC-ci/advanced-git-lesson/slides/pullrequest.md

 **Collaborator**: Now that the owner has merged your PR with the master branch on his or her repo, you should receive an email notifying you that your PR was merged.

-Now you want to bring your repo up to date with the Owner's again.
-To pull new changes from the master branch of the Owner's repo into your forked repo, you need to specify that you are pulling from the Owner's repo in your call to `git pull`.
+Your repo should now be up to date with the Owner's.
+However, in the future, if you want to pull new changes from the master branch of the Owner's repo into your forked repo, you need to specify that you are pulling from the Owner's repo in your call to `git pull`.

 ~~~bash
 git pull https://github.com/(name of owner)/(name of repo).git master
 ~~~
-{:.text-document title="worksheet.sh"}

 You will be prompted to resolve merge conflicts if any exist.